Design Management (FREE)

 - Deleted designs cannot be recovered but you can see them on previous designs versions.

-The Design Management page
+The Design Management section

 Images on the Design Management page can be enlarged by clicking on them.
 You can navigate through designs by clicking on the navigation buttons on the top-right corner or with Left/Right keyboard buttons.

-The number of comments on a design — if any — is listed to the right of the design filename.
+The number of discussions on a design — if any — is listed to the right of the design filename.
 Clicking on this number enlarges the design just like clicking anywhere else on the design.
 When a design is added or modified, an icon is displayed on the item to help summarize changes between versions.

 |Modified (in the selected version)|